aptech/docs/docs/CR-saveall.rst

    external proc xy,logx,logy,loglog,hist;
    saveall pgraph;

-This would create a file called *pgraph.gcg*, containing all the procedures, strings and matrices needed to run **Publication Quality Graphics** programs.
+This would create a file called :file:`pgraph.gcg`, containing all the procedures, strings and matrices needed to run **Publication Quality Graphics** programs.
 Other programs could be compiled very quickly with the following statement at the top of each: